 Human-induced climate change affects millions of people worldwide and is rightfully considered to be the greatest threat of our times.
 It is therefore urgently needed to not only address its symptoms, but to tackle its root causes.

-The decentralized polymerization of the Tapioca plant’s inedible elements is part of this solution-based approach.
+The decentralized conversion of starch is part of this solution-based approach.
 This is because a raw material that can be cultivated sustainably in most regions of the world not only reduces dependency on fossil fuels but can also be produced closer to the processing industry, thereby minimizing highly polluting sections of the supply chain in the long term.
 Moreover, products made from these biobased polymers are biodegradable – a trait that accounts for great potential in times of excessive consumer consumption.

 We promote and support the preservation of ecosystems by acknowledging the fundamental added value of bio-based and biodegradable materials in appropriate applications as an alternative to conventional plastics.
 This understanding is also reflected in Plastrans Technologies’ portfolio transformation process.
 Through our product solutions, we contribute to the reduction of the carbon footprint and the input of micro-plastics into soils and waters to avoid negative impacts on soil fertility and ecosystems.
 In this way, we actively participate in the fight against the climate crisis, which affects not only life on land, but all life.